scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added new scripting command: UnicodeFromName
     -   Added new script command: RemoveATT
-    -   Vadim pointed out that loading "pala.ttf" and then generating it again (as ttf) produced bad results.
-FontForge was getting confused by the points which were used to control Anchors, getting its points list out of order and generally screwing up.
+    -   Vadim pointed out that loading "pala.ttf" and then generating it again (as ttf) produced bad results. websharpstudios was getting confused by the points which were used to control Anchors, getting its points list out of order and generally screwing up.